 I presented the wireframes to my client once more.
 Based on my recommendation and her preference, we chose to move forward with three full-width rows.
 I supported that decision in the end as I believed it clearly yet beautifully presented the information.
 The three columns felt too cramped and text-heavy which is why I did not move forward with this layout.

 Next, I used Figma to create high-fidelity prototypes replete with Tech-approved images, copy, and live links.

 Final Design & Next Steps

 After receiving approval of the design from the Interim Chair of the School of Public Policy, I built the interface on Drupal.
-Since the structure, images, and text were are all approved and ready to go this process was rather quick.
-I learned how patience with planning and research really matters in the implementation phase.
+Since the structure, images, and text were are all approved and ready to go, this process was rather quick.
+I learned how careful planning and research can significantly reduce time in the implementation phase.

 Below is the screenshot of the published webpage that was on the School of Public Policy’s website.

 While my client and the interim chair of the School of Public Policy approved the webpage, it was ultimately unpublished.
 The school was transitioning into a new chair who was going in a different direction.
 They wanted to keep this design draft so that the future chair could approve it.
 I was elated to hear how much my supervisors liked my design.
 I completely understood why this wasn’t the best time to publish.
 I was thankful for the opportunity to use skills from my program to make an impact on the School of Public Policy.